USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

   intended purpose is.
 This SHOULD be as complete as is reasonably possible.
   Portions of the "README" file MAY be copied here.

-This information will be used both for publicity purposes, and by a supervisor and others to decide if it is time for a project to be subjected to another major review.
+A supervisor will use the filed ARL Form 1 to decide if the major review process is necessary or if, instead, the minor review process will be followed.
+Also, the Public Affairs Office (PAO) may use information from the ARL Form 1 for publicity purposes.

 If this is not the first major review of the software, then the abstract MUST also include the following information: